ETF ETFs - Sector Reference Data Updated 2026-04-29

 Can be inverted during oil supply shocks.
 Usually upward sloping during calm periods.

-View XLE IV Analytics
+View XLE Volatility Lab

 XLE Gamma Exposure (GEX)